Edward Padelford: Career

 The Committee of Appeals of the Savannah Chamber of Commerce had Padelford elected to its ranks in early 1842.

-Padelford constructed the building at today’s 301 East Bay Street in 1851.
+Padelford constructed the building at today's 301 East Bay Street in 1851.
 He also had built the structure directly across Lincoln Street (today's East Bay Inn) at 229–233 East Bay Street.

 Due to his many commitments, Padelford resigned his presidency of the Marine and Fire Insurance Bank in June 1853.
-The previous month, he had purchased the Fay House on the southwestern corner of Bull and Liberty Streets.
+The previous month, he had purchased the Fay House on the southwestern corner of Bull Street and Liberty Street.

 In 1854, Padelford was appointed one of the four directors of the Iron Steamboat Company.

 In December 1854, a locomotive of Macon and Western Railroad made a visit to Savannah.
 It was named the Edward Padelford.

 Padelford ended his retirement from the banking industry in February 1855 after once again being elected a director of the Marine and Fire and Insurance Bank.
 The same month he was elected First Vice-President of the Savannah Chamber of Commerce.
 Also that year, he was a member of the grand jury of the First Panel Superior Court of Chatham County, which recommended a new jail be constructed.

 Savannah Gas Company elected Padelford one of its directors in April 1856.

 In 1859, Padelford served on the grand jury of the City Court.

 During the American Civil War, in which he was a Confederate officer, Padelford was a partner with Randolph L. Mott in a cotton-purchasing business.

 Shortly after the war, which cost him his two sons, Padelford was elected as a delegate to visit Washington, D.C., to represent the sentiments of the Chatham County citizens to President Andrew Johnson.

 He was elected as a director of Central Railroad and Banking Company in 1867.
 Four months later, he was selected as an officer for the Union Society at Bethesda.

 Padelford accepted his final role in March 1869, at the age of 69.
 He became one of two directors of the Cotton States Life Insurance Company.

 In the summer of 1869, Padelford's health deteriorated, which brought to an end his many activities.
 "His once familiar figure was seldom seen on the streets of Savannah," wrote Larry Tinker in his Short Biography of Edward Padelford.